Updated: Dec 15, 2022

 I have been using this product for about 8 years.
 I preferred the lightning sensor that connects directly into the iPad to the newer Bluetooth.
 Wearing both at the same time and running one from a phone and one from a tablet, I found results were dissimilar.
 The data from the Bluetooth sensor, moreover, did not match what I felt experientially.

 Muse is a multichannel EEG headband that provides real-time feedback on brain activity.
 It works best with focused-attention styled meditations.
 Like the Inner Balance hrv sensor, the Muse headband is paired to a device which provides and collects data via the app.
 The soundscapes are my favorite feature.
 When the mind is calm and settled, the user hears calm, peaceful weather.
 When the mind is busy, the ambient sounds get louder.

-BlipBlip is an interval timer.
-I set it to beep every 20 minutes.
+Mindfulness Bell is an interval timer.
+I set it to chime every hour.
 I use these reminders to cultivate habits of mind such as radical responsibility, presence, gratitude, or compassion.
 I am responsible for my thoughts.
 If the mind secretes a hurtful thought, I don't have to blend with it or validate it or assume it to be true.
 I can cut, ignore, question, challenge, externalize, observe or simply allow it to dissolve back into the formless void from which it emerged.
 I choose my response.